Toffee Snowman Cookies

 - Shape dough into 1-in. balls; place 1 in. apart on ungreased baking sheets.
 Bake 12-15 minutes or until set.
 Cool on pans 2 minutes.
 Remove to wire racks.
 Roll warm cookies in remaining confectioners' sugar.
 Cool completely on wire racks.

-Originally published as Toffee Snowman Cookies in Taste of Home's Holiday & Celebrations Cookbook Annual 2014
+Originally published as Toffee Snowballs in Holiday & Celebrations Cookbook 2014